Search

 Naming conventions aside, what matters is having a quick toggle on an alarm to remind you to stick to the schedule.
 It’s like picking up a new habit where you snap the rubber band on your wrist to remind yourself, but this version is a bit less painful.

 This tip keeps me on daily agendas at home and away, and not late!
-Professionalism is the younger sister of commitments and respect.
+Professionalism is the younger sister of commitment and respect.

 Be Realistic with Time